 TP: How did you select the material?

 ML: I went back to the Blue Note recordings.
 I went back to those recordings and selected tunes I liked.
-By the way, if you will notice, there are no Brazilian musicians on the Blue Note recordings.
-The majority of the tunes are from the first two recordings, Maestro and Saudade and one tune is from the third album, Carnival of the Spirits.
+As you will notice, no Brazilian musicians are on the Blue Note recordings.
+Most of the tunes are from the first two recordings, Maestro and Saudade and one tune is from the third album, Carnival of the Spirits.
 That’s the music I’m familiar with.

 TP: Was the project a labor of love?

 ML: It was a labor of love, and everyone was familiar with Moacir’s music.
-They discovered his music twenty years ago, and they were chafing at the bit to do it.
+They discovered his music twenty years ago and were chafing at the bit to do it.